Homepage Crafts Unlimited (UK)

 Click for Answer My favourite old plastic doll has got an arm that seems to be "withering" and drying out, is there any way of repairing this?

 Click for Answer I have a doll which has "elastic bands" keeping its arms and legs on.
 These have stretched and broken.
-How much would this cost to repair?

 Click for Answer I have a doll that has lost a leg, is there any chance of finding a near match?